nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 <br />

-**Use Case: UC2 - Update status of internship application**
+**Use Case: UC2 - Mark status of internship application**

 **MSS**:
-1. User requests to update the status of a specific internship application in the tracker.
+1. User requests to mark the status of a specific internship application in the tracker.
 2. FindMyIntern updates the internship application to the status.
    Use case ends.